 Tax Data Management

 If you’re in the US, you’re required to submit tax information on your suppliers to the Internal Revenue Service.
 Domestic suppliers need to provide their W-9 tax identification.
 International suppliers need to provide tax information in the form of W-8 declarations.
 And if you’re in other countries, particularly in Europe, VAT ID information may be required.

 It’s often a forgotten step for many companies until their accounting departments have to wrap up the year and file their 1099 and 1042-S tax reports.
-Likewise, that tax form collection process can also be a very paperwork intensive task involving emails, faxes or even traditional postal mail.
+Likewise, the tax form collection process can also be a very paperwork-intensive task involving emails, faxes, or even traditional postal mail.
 People are often busy and going back to your previous vendors to get their tax documentation is a negative hit on productivity.
-You may never been able to collect all the required tax forms, given the vendor has been paid months ago.
-And of course, by not capturing the tax documentation upfront before payments are made, you run of risk of realizing that you paid vendors that were never registered as tax paying entities.
+You may never be able to collect all the required tax forms, given the vendor has been paid months ago.
+And of course, by not capturing the tax documentation upfront before payments are made, you run of risk of realizing that you paid vendors that were never registered as tax-paying entities.
 Because poor tax form collection and validation processes can lead to tax fraud, the IRS has instituted new FATCA tax compliance rules that put the burden of responsibility on the payer and have hired 3,000 agents to audit and render stiff tax penalties on payors who do not comply.

 At Tipalti, we find that the best time to ask for tax ID information is not when you’re in the midst of compiling information for 1099 and 1042-S reporting, but when your supplier first signs on.
 In fact, we make it a requirement that if you don’t supply tax data, you cannot be paid.